rhyven/ericlight.com/content/Food/seltzer.md

 Date: 2021-12-12
 Tags: Food, Brewing
 Author: Eric Light
+Modified: 2021-12-25

-I got into brewing seltzer during the spring of 2021.
-Here are my notes.
+I got into brewing seltzer during the spring of 2021, and these are my notes.
+They're in descending order, so the most-recent are at the top.
+The notes got progressively less-detailed as time went by, so those looking to actually learn things (e.g. "How much yeast nutrient should I use in a seltzer that's 100% dextrose") should read the highlights and then read from bottom-up.  :)

 # Highlights:

 * Kveik Voss is fast-fermenting and very transparent flavour.
 Excellent for seltzer
+* It does take a couple days post-fining for the yeast scent to diminish
 * Recycling yeast is tricky with seltzer due to all the fruit flesh sediment.
 Still works, though
-* With Dextrose as the main sugar, yeast nutrient is essential - about 15 grams
+* With Dextrose as the main sugar, yeast nutrient is essential - about 15 grams seems to do the trick
+* One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
+* Don't boil the fruit or you'll get pectin haze; raise it to about 75°C to sterilise it, though

+# Fruit notes:

 * Lychee have quite a prominent character, good to pair with something that can compete
-* Mandarins impart very little flavour
+* Mandarins seem to impart _very_ little flavour
-* Jackfruit is almost undetectable, even with two cans; try blending next time
+* Jackfruit is almost undetectable, even with two cans; will try blending next time
-* One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
-* Don't boil the fruit or you'll get pectin haze
+* Pineapple seems to digest(?) other fruits.
+The other fruit becomes quickly less-noticable while the pineapple becomes more prominent
+* Raspberries create a visually beautiful brew, as do plums

 ---

 # Recipes and notes

-### Brew #4, 2021-12-12 - (soon): Black Doris Plum and Pineapple Seltzer
+### Brew #5, 2021-12-21 - 2021-12-25: Pineapple and Double Raspberry Seltzer

 Recipe:

+* 2kg Dextrose
+* Kveik Voss yeast
+* 16g yeast nutrient
+* 850g tinned Raspberries
+* 420g tinned crushed pineapple

+### Brew #4, 2021-12-12 - 2021-12-17: Black Doris Plum and Pineapple Seltzer

+**Recipe:**

 * 2kg Dextrose
 * Kveik Voss yeast